Dasnap/Porkbun-Dynamic-DNS/README.md

-This is a branch created to serve as a base for a [Docker image.](https://github.com/Dasnap/Porkbun-DDNS-Docker) This has been changed to check the current DNS status of a domain to see if the update can be skipped.
+This is a fork created to serve as a base for a [Docker image.](https://github.com/Dasnap/Porkbun-DDNS-Docker) This has been changed to check the current DNS status of a domain to see if the update can be skipped.

 Original README follows: